mshanemc/deploy-to-sfdx/README.md

 Then, in your .env/heroku config vars, point the deployer to some url that returns json.
 `POOLCONFIG_URL` = `https://where.yourstuff/is`.

+Finally, since poolwatcher is starting dynos to handle this pool stuff, you want to enable a heroku Labs setting for getting dyno metadata `heroku labs:enable runtime-dyno-metadata -a `.
+This lets heroku start more heroku with the name of your app being dynamicly fed into the environment variables without you having to 1) set that up 2) maintain different names for each instance/stage

 Example code here, but feel free to generate it however you like.
 <https://github.com/mshanemc/poolsConfig>